mirumee/ariadne-website/docs/api-reference.md

 #### `data`

-Decoded input data sent by the client (eg. for POST requests in JSON format, pass in the structure decoded from JSON).
-Exact shape of `data` depends on the query type and protocol.
+The decoded input data sent by the client (e.g. for POST requests in JSON format, it passes the structure decoded from JSON).
+The exact shape of `data` depends on the query type and the protocols.

 ### Configuration options

 #### `context_value`

-[Context value](types-reference.md#contextvalue) to be passed to resolvers.
+The [context value](types-reference.md#contextvalue) to be passed to the resolvers.

 > If `context_value` is callable, it should be evaluated on higher level of abstraction (in server integration) before passing to `graphql()`.

 #### `root_value`

-[Root value](types-reference.md#rootvalue) to be passed to root resolvers.
+The [root value](types-reference.md#rootvalue) to be passed to the root resolvers.

 #### `logger`

-String with the name of logger that should be used to log GraphQL errors.
+A string with the name of the logger that should be used to log the GraphQL errors.
 Defaults to `ariadne`.

 #### `debug`

-If `True` will cause the server to include debug information in error responses.
+If `True`, it will cause the server to include debug information in the error responses.

 #### `validation_rules`

-optional additional validators (as defined by `graphql.validation.rules`) to run before attempting to execute the query (the standard validators defined by the GraphQL specification are always used and There's no need to provide them here).
+Any additional validators (as defined by `graphql.validation.rules`) to run before attempting to execute the query (the standard validators defined by the GraphQL specification are always used and there's no need to provide them here).

 #### `error_formatter`

-[Error formatter](types-reference.md#errorformatter) that should be used to format errors.
+The [error formatter](types-reference.md#errorformatter) that should be used to format errors.

 Defaults to [`format_error`](#format_error).

 #### `middleware`

-Optional middleware to wrap the resolvers with.
+An optional middleware to wrap the resolvers with.

 - - - - -